mckinsey/vizro/vizro-core/docs/pages/user-guides/extensions.md

 Vizro custom functions can be used to extend the default functionality of Vizro.
-You can create Python functions for customizing charts, tables, dashboard components callbacks in the form of actions, and reactive HTML components - then plug them directly into the existing Vizro dashboard configuration
+You can create Python functions for customizing charts, tables, dashboard components callbacks in the form of actions, and reactive HTML components - then plug them directly into the existing Vizro dashboard configuration.

 ### [Custom charts](custom-charts.md)